 How to Address Your City Council

 The City Council is interested in the concerns of all citizens and welcomes their input on the issues facing our community.
-In order to provide for an effective, orderly airing of opinion, certain rules have been adopted by the Council on how citizens may make their views knows.
+In order to provide for an effective, orderly airing of opinion, certain rules have been adopted by the Council on how citizens may make their views known.
 This page summarizes those procedures, which can be found in the Municipal Code of Champaign, 1985, Chapter 2, Division 3 – Rules of Order.

-An agenda is prepared for each Regular or Special Council Meeting, and Study Session.
+An agenda is prepared for each Regular or Special Council Meeting and each Study Session.
 Agendas for each City Council meeting and Study Session are posted on Friday online and in a display case just outside the main doors of the Champaign City Building, 102 N Neil Street.
 Agendas are also available for review during regular business hours in the Finance Department, 102 N Neil Street.
-Printed agendas are also during each meeting at the information table located at the rear of the Council Chambers.
+Printed agendas are also available during each meeting at the information table located at the rear of the Council Chambers.

 The order of business is as follows:

 - Approval of minutes;